zzybluebell/tp/docs/UserGuide.md

 **6. Type the command in the command box and press Enter to execute it.
 Some example commands you can try here:**

-   * `help:` Opens the help window to view the commands and user guide.
+   * `help`: Opens the help window to view the commands and user guide.

-   * `login 123456:` Changes user permissions from staff permissions to manager permissions.
+   * `login 123456`: Changes user permissions from staff permissions to manager permissions.

-   * `logout:` Logouts of manager and change permissions to staff permissions.
+   * `logout`: Logs out of manager and changes permissions to staff permissions.

-   * `add -mem/ -n/John Doe -p/98765432 -e/johndoe@gmail.com -a/112 Amoy Street, 069907, Singapore:` Adds a contact named `John Doe` to the member list.
+   * `add -mem/ -n/John Doe -p/98765432 -e/johndoe@gmail.com -a/112 Amoy Street, 069907, Singapore`: Adds a contact named `John Doe` to the member list.

-   * `list -mem/:` Lists all members.
+   * `list -mem/`: Lists all members.

-   * `del -mem/ -i/3:` Deletes the member with index number 3 shown in the current list.
+   * `del -mem/ -i/3`: Deletes the member with index number 3 shown in the current list.
       <div markdown="block" class="alert alert-info">

       :exclamation: **Note:** Only managers can delete members.
 Login as a manager before entering the delete command.
       </div>
-   * `add -txn/ -b/200.00 -id/00001:` Adds transaction with a billing $200.00 to member id 00001 shown in the current list.
+   * `add -txn/ -b/200.00 -id/00001`: Adds transaction with a bill amount of $200.00 to member id 00001 shown in the current list.

-   * `add -rs/ -dt/2021-01-02 00:00 -rm/2 people -id/00001:` Adds a reservation for 2 people for 2021-01-01 00:00 to member ID 00001 shown in the current list
+   * `add -rs/ -dt/2021-12-25 00:00 -rm/2 people -id/00001`: Adds a reservation for 2 people for 2021-01-01 00:00 to member ID 00001 shown in the current list

+   * `show -mem/ -id/00001`: View all the details of a member, including all their transactions and reservations.

-   * `redeem -rd/100 -id/00001:` Redeems 100 point from member id 00001 which is shown in the current list.
+   * `redeem -rd/100 -id/00001`: Redeems 100 point from member id 00001 which is shown in the current list.

-   * `set -pass/ 123456:` Sets the password to 123456 as in manager mode.
+   * `set -pass/ 123456`: Sets the password to 123456 as in manager mode.

-   * `summary:` Views a summary of all the data in the application in one page (**e.g.** No. of members, Past transactions).
+   * `summary`: Views a summary of all the data in the application in one page (**e.g.** No. of members, Past transactions).
       <div markdown="block" class="alert alert-info">

       :exclamation: **Note:** Only managers are allowed to view the summary of data.
 Login as a manager before entering the summary command.
       </div>

-   * `clear:` Clears the program.
+   * `clear`: Clears the program.

-   * `exit:` Exits the program.
+   * `exit`: Exits the program.

 **7. Please refer to the [Features](#features) below for details of each command.**